 Scale the heights of Palamidi Castle in Nafplio

 Nowhere captures the spirit and history of Nafplio quite like Palamidi.
-Perhaps the finest Venetian fortification in Greece, built at the start of the 18th century in an incredibly quick three years, its size represented the value placed on Nafplio by the Venetians.
+Perhaps the finest fortification of its time in Greece, built at the start of the 18th century in an incredibly quick three years, its size represented the value placed on Nafplio by the Venetians.
 Unsurprisingly, it was quickly adopted by the Ottomans who converted one of its bastions into a much-feared prison.
 And symbolically, it was stormed by Greek revolutionaries in one fateful night in November 1822, marking Nafplio’s return to Greek hands – and, soon, its position as Greece’s first capital.

-Nowadays, Nafplio is Greeks’ most romantic weekend escape, just 2hrs drive from Athens.
+Nowadays, Nafplio is the country's most romantic weekend escape, just 2hrs drive from Athens.
 And no visit is complete without exploring its landmark castle, built 216m up on a hill overlooking both the town and the Argolic Gulf.
 Ideally, you should attack it by stairs – 999 of them, according to legend.
 In reality, there are 857 to the fortress and more than 1,000 to the very top.

 The first thing that strikes you is the impressive engineering – eight interconnecting (and inter-supporting) bastions, meaning that if one fell the others could be secured and come to its support.

-But far beyond the architecture, and the sheer size of the castle-like fortification, what you’ll remember most are the panoramic views of Nafplio and the gulf beyond.
+But far beyond the architecture and the sheer size of the castle-like fortification, what you’ll remember most are the panoramic views of Nafplio and the gulf beyond.
 Soul-filling by day and heart-melting by night, it is romantic down to the very last drop of the sea that it looks on to.

 There are two main entrances to the fortress.

 - Western Entrance: Climbing the stairs from Arvanitia Road